-Reggie D. White is an award-winning artist and educator whose international career spans almost two decades.
-As an actor, he made his Broadway debut in The Inheritance (winner of four Tony Awards) and most recently starred in Bayard Rustin: Inside Ashland at People’s Light.
-Other regional and off-Broadway credits include I and You (59E59), Hundred Days (New York Theatre Workshop), The Luckiest (La Jolla Playhouse), Macbeth In Stride (American Repertory Theatre) and the world premiere of Flood In the Valley, a bilingual musical that toured China.
-His directing credits include Atlantic Theater Company, The Public Theater, The Repertory Theatre of St. Louis and Indiana Repertory Theatre.
-White co-conceived Lessons in Survival: 1971 at Vineyard Theatre (New York Times Critic’s Pick) and also co-conceived and appeared in the digital anthology series of the same title (New York Times Best Theatre of 2020).
-His play, In Case You Haven’t Heard, premiered at Bay Street Theatre, and his play, Fremont Ave., was developed at Berkeley Rep’s Ground Floor.
-Since 2015, he has been a member of the faculty at Atlantic Acting School (an NYU Partner Studio), where he served as Artistic Director from 2018-22.
-White is a recipient of the Colman Domingo Award, The TCG Fox Fellowship, the TBA Titan Award, the RHE Artistic Fellowship and is an NCAAP Theatre Award nominee.
-Visit: reggiedwhite.com.
+Reggie D. White, recently appointed as Woolly Mammoth’s third Artistic Director, is an award-winning artist and educator whose international career spans over two decades.
+His acting credits include Matthew López’s Tony-winning epic The Inheritance, Goddess (The Public Theater), Bayard Rustin: Inside Ashland (People’s Light), I and You (59E59), Hundred Days (New York Theatre Workshop), The Luckiest (La Jolla Playhouse), and Macbeth In Stride (American Repertory Theater).
+His directing credits include Arena Stage, Atlantic Theater Company, The Public Theater, Repertory Theatre of St. Louis and Indiana Repertory Theatre.
+White co-conceived Lessons in Survival: 1971, based on the iconic conversation between Nikki Giovanni and James Baldwin, at Vineyard Theatre (New York Times Critic’s Pick).
+He also co-conceived and appeared in the digital anthology series of the same title (New York Times Best of 2020).
+His play In Case You Haven’t Heard premiered at Bay Street Theater.
+He is a Vineyard Theatre resident artist, a founding member of the multi-generational theatre collective The Commissary, and a founding company member with The Feast, a living-wage theatre company.
+White is a recipient of the Colman Domingo Award, the TCG Fox Fellowship, the TBA Titan Award, and the RHE Artistic Fellowship, and an NAACP Theatre Award nominee. reggiedwhite.com

 by Reggie D. White